-A tour of Celestial Seasonings, one of North America's largest tea factories, is a fun, warming winter outing for kids over 5.
-Or make an afternoon of visiting the University of Colorado campus: At the CU Heritage Center, check out the astonishing Hit the Bricks!
-LEGO display — a replica of CU created one LEGO at a time.
-The CU Museum of Natural History's interactive children's exhibits include a massive triceratops fossil and a play area downstairs.
+Make an afternoon of visiting the University of Colorado campus: The CU Museum of Natural History's interactive children's exhibits include a massive triceratops fossil and a play area downstairs.
 And don't miss the family programming at CU's Fiske Planetarium, one of the world's most advanced projection systems.
 Find more ideas for indoor family fun here.

-Of course, even in winter, you'll want to plan some outside time.
+In winter, you'll want to do as the locals do and plan some outside time.
 If it's snowy, hit Boulder's sledding hills, head to Eldora for family-friendly skiing and snowboarding terrain or go for a winter hike (there's no such thing as bad weather, just bad clothing!).

-Of course, if it's just good old-fashioned playtime you want, consider Gateway Park Fun Center in North Boulder.
-Kids of all ages will be swept up in the mini golf course, go-karts, batting cages, human maze, an indoor arcade and more.
+If it's just good old-fashioned playtime you want, consider Gateway Park Fun Center in North Boulder.
+Kids of all ages will be swept up in the mini-golf course, go-karts, batting cages, human maze, an indoor arcade and more.

 When it's time to eat, here are 5 Boulder Restaurants for Picky Kids, according to 5280 Magazine.